conference-ictac2023/webpage/tutorials/index.md

 The ICTAC 2023 tutorials will be held in Lima - Peru at UTEC, December 04-05, 2023.

-If you want to give a tutorial, please contact the PC Chairs of ICTAC 2023.

 # Speakers

 <div class="col-sm-10">